 Zoning was the final blow to the quiet network of homes and churches that once characterized Oak Cliff.
 In 1947, to cope with the post-War housing shortage, the Dallas City Council re-zoned much of Oak Cliff.
 Single family homes were torn down and replaced with apartments, challenging the residential fabric of the Oak Cliff street-scape.
 Jefferson Avenue, formerly residential on one side and commercial on the other, became entirely commercial.
 In the 1960s, Interstate 35 (the R.L.
 Thornton Freeway) sliced through Oak Cliff, isolating the eastern part of the enclave.

 In those twenty years, Father Lee built an impressive record.
 His was the second longest rectorship in the history of the Parish, establishing an enviable program of good works.
-Father Lee elected to take early retirement after serving more than twenty—four years as Rector of Christ Church, as of June 30, 1994.
-Father Lee passed away in 2016.
+Father Lee elected to take early retirement after serving more than twenty—four years as Rector of Christ Church.
+Father Lee was Rector Emeritus from his retirement on June 30, 1994 until he passed away on March 5, 2016.

 TODAY – CHRIST CHURCH RENAISSANCE

-Our Church has been a presence in Dallas/Oak Cliff for over 125 years; since 1890 in fact.
+Our Church being in The Episcopal Diocese of Dallas has been present in Dallas / Oak Cliff since 1890.
 As we explore new ways to serve our ever-changing community, we are confident that our Church will continue to be a warm and welcoming place for anyone seeking the love of Jesus Christ in the years and decades to come.